MimiOnuoha/Impossible-Maps/README.md

 **WEEK NINE** (March 13): Initial Project Proposals

+ASSIGNMENT:

+ - Take a look at Urbano's posting [here](https://docs.google.com/document/d/1W6ih-olAQXjS7Cjl4cVmBaZFURc11L2MfSXPegKaN1M/edit?usp=sharing) and then write up a quick post about the final project.
+Is there someone you are really interested in working with, a project idea that you really want to pursue, or a community group that you want to respond to? **Ideally do this by Friday March 15 if you can!**

+OPTIONAL READINGS (aka topics that might interest some of you, read them as you like):

+ - *[Art as a Public Issue](https://github.com/MimiOnuoha/Impossible-Maps/blob/master/readings/Open_14_Art_as_a_Public_Issue.pdf)* - The articles in this issue of Open are engaged with artworks that take place in public and social spaces.
+Skim the titles and overviews to see if anything intrigues you.
+ - "[Socially Engaged Practice](https://www.tate.org.uk/art/art-terms/s/socially-engaged-practice)" - Socially engaged art *might* be the closest thing that the art world has to participatory design.
+You can read up on it in this short overview from the Tate.
+ - *[Relational Aesthetics](https://github.com/MimiOnuoha/Impossible-Maps/blob/master/readings/Relational%20Aesthetics_entire.pdf)* - Relational aesthetics refers to "art that takes as its theoretical horizon the realm of human interactions and its social context."
+In other words, art that isn't about the traditional space of the gallery, museum, and studio and takes as its subject the entirety of life as it is lived.
+Emerged from the 1990s, was quite contentious, and Nicolas Bourriaud (author of this reading) is the one who coined the phrase.

 **WEEK TEN**(March 27): Work on projects

 **WEEK ELEVEN**(April 3): Work on projects - no group meeting this week.